 But what is this electronic music?
 What are its roots?

-The word can aslo be used to describe the music of composers who combine multiple styles such as whole-varient of a pentatonic folksong over chromatic counterpoint or a tertian arpeggiating melody over some secundal and quartel harmonies.
+The electronic music can be used to describe the music of composers who combine multiple styles such as whole-variant of a pentatonic folksong over chromatic counterpoint or a tertian arpeggiating melody over some secundal and quartal harmonies.
 These form the roots of electronic music.

-Electricmusic employs the conscious use different styles that are alien to the composer, it’s not in his/her nature or it can be from an era that is long gone.
+Electric music employs the conscious use of different styles that are alien to the composer, it’s not in his/her nature or it can be from an era that is long gone.
 It also refers to describe a piece of music written by a composer that is lacking or appears to have been freely based upon other models.

-Robin Holloway the famous composer, academic and writer has cites the composers Benjamin Britten, Dmitri Shostakovich, Copland, Poulenc and Tippet as electric composers, who worked and produced music that are along the lines laid down by Igor Stravinsky.
+Robin Holloway the famous composer, academic, and writer has cites the composers Benjamin Britten, Dmitri Shostakovich, Copland, Poulenc and Tippet as electric composers, who worked and produced music that is along the lines laid down by Igor Stravinsky.